openfisca/openfisca-doc/openfisca-web-api/input-output-data.md

 }
 ```

-## Adding information to entities
+### Adding information to entities

 To run a precise calculation, you can provide information on each person and group entity.

-These information are called input variables and they have three caracteristics:
+These information are called "input variables" and they have three characteristics:
  - An entity type (e.g. Salary is an input variable for an Person, housing occupancy status is an input variable for a household)
  - A date format (e.g. Yearly, monthly ...),
  - A formula or a default value, that are used for computations when the input variable was not provided.